DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

-##Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+This the first time I have worked with a Virtual Machine and using Linux operating system.
+I have been taking an Udemy class on Linux before starting this challenge to get used to the operating system.
+It was challenging and exciting using the Virtual Machine, I learned quite a bit in a short amount of time (which I always love doing) and I can see how with more practice I would be an expert in no time.

-installed curl on my linux command line. then installed datadog package using Ubuntu. successful installation:
+To get started I installed curl on my linux command line. then installed Datadog package using Ubuntu.

+Successful installation:

 ![](images/success1.png)

 ![install](images/success2.png)

+##Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 Since this is the first time working with the Ubuntu environment, I had to look up some basic commands to get to the config file for Linux.
 Once I found how to access and edit my yaml file through the command: